Fota Island

-Fota (statutory spelling Foaty; Fóite) is an island in Cork Harbour, County Cork, Ireland, just north of the larger island of Great Island.
-It is the home of Fota Wildlife Park—the only such zoo or animal park (besides Dublin Zoo) in the country—, the historical Fota House and Gardens, and the Fota Island Golf Club and Resort.
+Fota (historic and statutory spelling Foaty; Fóite) is an island in Cork Harbour, County Cork, Ireland, just north of the larger island of Great Island.
+It is the home of Fota Wildlife Park, the historical Fota House and Gardens, and the Fota Island Golf Club and Resort.
 The island comprises two townlands, both called Foaty; one is located in the civil parish of Clonmel (the western half of Great Island) and the other in Carrigtohill civil parish (on the mainland).

 Name

 Although Foaty is the spelling fixed in the nineteenth century by the Ordnance Survey of Ireland, Fota is now more common.
 The origin of the name is uncertain.
 It may be of Hiberno-Norse origin, with second element Old Norse oy "island"; Donnchadh Ó Corráin suggests fódr oy "foot island", from its position at the mouth of the River Lee down from Cork city; some medieval references have an -r- in the name. Ó Corráin is sceptical of proposed Gaelic etymologies, fód thige "sod house", fodh teith "warm sod", and feóidhte "decayed/withered".